EARLY CHILDHOOD CURRICULUM

 Sweet Pea Nursery

 Our kindergarten class welcomes children 4 years to 6 years of age, and is guided by a lead teacher with an assistant.
-Classes are held Monday-Friday from 8:15 am to 1:00 pm with an option to extend the morning through nap until 3:00pm.
-Extended care is available from 3:00 – 5:30 pm for working parents.
+Classes are held Monday-Friday from 8:15 am to 1:00 pm with an option to extend the morning through nap until 2:45 pm.

 The children’s morning naturally flows between social and individual activities that reflect the children’s need for both active and quiet play.